Music of Norway: Black metal

 Norway is famous for black metal.
 Though not initially created in Norway, Norwegian bands and musicians have helped to develop the genre, influenced by bands like Bathory, Venom and Mercyful Fate.
 Norway's early black metal music was quite varied in experimentation and innovation – some bands (Mayhem, Emperor, and Gorgoroth) focused on creating a dark sound, others focused on using Viking elements (Borknagar, Enslaved), and still others (Limbonic Art, Dimmu Borgir) included keyboards to create the subgenre called symphonic black metal.
 However, the use of keyboards is not uncommon in black metal in general.
 Most bands tune to the key of E and the lyrics focus on themes like darkness, cold, sorrow, depression, evil, satanism and Norse Paganism.
 Mayhem is one of the most important black metal bands as it has helped to define the content of the genre.
 It was the center of a cult and the band set standards for extremity, for example in encouraging violence against churches.
 The leader of Mayhem, Øystein "Euronymous" Aarseth, clashed with bandmate Varg "Count Grishnackh" Vikernes (also known for his band Burzum).
 This eventually led to Vikernes killing Aarseth.
 Other controversial events in this scene include the suicide of former Mayhem vocalist Per Yngve "Dead" Ohlin in 1991, and the murder of a homosexual man in Lillehammer by then-Emperor drummer Bård "Faust" Eithun in 1992.

 After Vikernes' confinement, the Norwegian black metal scene moved to a more open and imaginative environment, and in 1995, the second wave of Norwegian black metal began.
 Black metal, which had once been an extremely underground phenomenon in its early days, became more well known worldwide.
 The focus was no longer on death threats and burning churches, although most bands today still trend towards Satanism or are atheists.
 Modern lyrics still consist of themes concerning evil, Norse mythology, sex, violence and war.
 Most Norwegian black metal bands sign with companies in Germany and England.
 Dimmu Borgir uses elements of classical music to expand their music to a wide range of audiences.
 As a result, their records nowadays show great commercial success, especially in the US.
 In the early days, Norwegian black metal songs were recorded on four-track tapes, but in recent times, the music has become more sophisticated.
-With the use of further technology, the quality of music has become better, some critics say, and the musicians, of whom many have a background in classical music, are highly talented and well educated, though many believe true black metal should stay underground, obscure and raw.
+With the use of further technology, the quality of music has become better, some critics say, and the musicians, of whom many have a background in classical music, are highly talented and well educated.
+Still, many believe true black metal should stay underground, obscure and raw.
 What makes Norwegian black metal unique is the fact that it has "an almost inaudible echo that warns of magic and evil."
 Black metal bands from other countries have often tried to reproduce Norwegian black metal sounds but they have not been successful.
 Norwegian black metal has always had a particular sound, and as it continues to be innovative, it sells quite well around the world.